(Photo top: theweathermakers.nl)

 In general it seems we live in a strange time where the IPCC (International Panel on Climate Change) pushes to make its model on global warming based on CO2 emissions the basis of all policy making.
 The IPCC model on climate change is rather lightweight on scientific facts, i.e. it merely projects a gradual increase of the CO2 level in the atmosphere that will cause us trouble in a hundred years or so.
 At the same time the mainstream media runs huge campaigns that try to convince us that climate change is real by providing all kinds of statistics to show us its current impact.
 This doesn't stack up, if a significant impact from the CO2 level is only expected many generations in the future, it can't be the explanation of the climate change we are seeing already.

 There is an increasing number of scientists who notice this gap, but as the funding of most basic research is based on policy making and this in turn is based on the IPCC climate model, the research of the true causes doesn't receive the funds it deserves.

 Three weeks ago The Guardian published an interesting article under the title ‘Our biggest challenge?
 Lack of imagination’.
 In principle it tells the story what we could achieve, if we get our science right.

 This article references a documentary done by John D. Liu, What if we change, that shows the enormous impact restored ecosystems can have.
-The video tells you what you didn't know about climate change, what causes it, and how we can reverse it.
-The video on this site (or on youtube, make sure to watch it on 1080p) is a revelation.
+The video tells you a lot about how humans change the landscape and the resulting climate change, what causes it, and how we can reverse it.
+The video (make sure to watch it on 1080p) is a revelation.
 The question that remains is why don't we do it.